La Chinoise: Plot

-When Guillaume complains that he cannot listen to music and work at the same time, Véronique uses a facetious declaration of "unlove" to teach him (and the audience) the Maoist lesson of "struggle on two fronts".
-Véronique then leaves the apartment alone and sets off for a mission to kill the Minister of Culture of the Soviet Union, Mikhail Sholokhov, during his official diplomatic visit to France.

-On the train ride en route to the planned assassination, Véronique engages in a discussion with the political philosopher, Francis Jeanson (Jeanson was actually Anne Wiazemsky's philosophy professor at the Paris X University Nanterre during 1966–67; a few years earlier, he had once been a communist and the head of a network which supported the Algerian national liberation movement.
-This led to his highly publicized arrest and trial by the French government in September 1960.)

-In the scene on the train, Jeanson argues against the use of violence as a means to shut down the French universities.
-However this does not dissuade Véronique (for her dialogue in this scene, Godard fed Anne Wiazemsky her lines through an earpiece).
-The appearance of Francis Jeanson in the film seems to correspond to the character of Stepan Trofimovich Verkhovensky (Pyotr's father and Stavrogin's surrogate father) in The Possessed.
-Indeed, much like Stepan Trofimovich, Jeanson is an intellectual and philosopher who serves as a kind of father-figure/mentor to Véronique.
+When Henri advocates the pro-Soviet Communist line and disagrees with the extremist and violent views held by his comrades, especially Véronique, he is denounced as a revisionist and expelled from the cell.
+An increasingly unstable Kirilov paints rainbows on the apartment walls before shooting himself dead.
+Véronique leaves the apartment alone and sets off on a mission to kill the Minister of Culture of the Soviet Union, Mikhail Sholokhov, during his official diplomatic visit to France.
+On the train ride to the planned assassination, Véronique engages in a discussion with political philosopher Francis Jeanson, (Note: Francis Jeanson was actually Anne Wiazemsky's philosophy professor at the Paris X University Nanterre from 1966 to 1967.
+A few years earlier, he had once been a communist and the head of a network that supported the Algerian national liberation movement.
+This led to his highly publicized arrest and trial by the French government in September 1960.) who argues against the use of violence as a means to shut down the French universities.
+However, this does not dissuade Véronique.
+(Note: For her dialogue in the train scene, Godard fed Wiazemsky her lines through an earpiece.)